RobinVala2/senior-os/ssec/README.md

 ## Overview

-Create a system for automatic encryption of data on a selected partition of a USB disk.
+This is a system for automatic encryption of data on a selected partition of a USB disk.
 The system will provide access to the data based on the identification of the computer to which the USB disk is connected.

-Develop an application in Python language to edit the list of allowed computers and display the history of USB disk connections to computers.
+Application is written in Python language and allows to edit the list of allowed computers and display the history of USB disk connections to computers.
 The application will be part of the operating system for seniors.
-Publish the results of your work on GitHub repository under the MIT license.

 ## Features